AnyLog-co/documentation/examples/Secure Network.md

 ## Overview

-The network is secured using 3 mechanisms:
+The AnyLog Network is using 3 mechanisms to make the network secure:
 1) Using a 3rd party Overlay Network.
 An example of an overlay network is [Nebula](https://nebula.defined.net/docs/).
 2) Securing the messages transferred between AnyLog nodes using Key-Based Authentication (Public Key Authentication).
 3) Securing messages transferred between 3rd parties applications and AnyLog nodes using certificates and passwords.

 ## Deploying a 3rd party overlay network

 The overlay network allows for:
 a) Authorize the nodes allowed to participate in the network.
 b) Identify the members of the network by unique IP and Port.
 c) Resolve network routing issues.
 d) Encrypted messaging between the member nodes.

 Refer to the 3rd party vendor manual for instalation and configuration instructions.